Aliremu/Rui/README.md

 # Rui

-A modest game engine made with Vulkan and C++
+A modest game engine made with Vulkan and C++.
 Entry point code from [Hazel](https://github.com/TheCherno/Hazel)

 ## Libraries Used